Which of the following is not a property of the sampling distribu... | Study Prep in Pearson+

 1

-Step 1: Understand what a sampling distribution of the variance represents.
-It is the probability distribution of the sample variance calculated from all possible samples of a given size drawn from a population.
+Understand that the sampling distribution of the sample proportion \( \hat{p} \) describes the distribution of sample proportions from all possible samples of size \( n \) drawn from a population with true proportion \( p \).

-Step 2: Recall the key properties of the sampling distribution of the variance: (a) Its mean equals the population variance, (b) Its shape depends on the sample size and the population distribution, and (c) For a normal population, the distribution of the sample variance follows a chi-square distribution, which becomes approximately normal for large sample sizes.

-Step 3: Analyze each given statement in the problem: (i) 'Its mean equals the population variance' is true by definition, (ii) 'It is approximately normal for large sample sizes if the population is normal' aligns with the central limit theorem applied to the variance, (iii) 'Its shape depends on the sample size and the underlying population distribution' is also true because the distribution changes with these factors.
+Recall the key properties of the sampling distribution of \( \hat{p} \):

 Watch next